Lodoicea: Description

 While the functional characteristics of Lodoicea are similar to other trees of monodominant forests in the humid tropics, its unique features include a huge seed, effective funnelling mechanism and diverse community of closely associated animals.
 These attributes suggest a long evolutionary history under relatively stable conditions.
 Of the six monospecific endemic palms in Seychelles, Lodoicea is the "only true case of island gigantism among Seychelles flowering plants, a unique feature of Seychelles vegetation".
-It holds eleven botanical records:
+It holds a number of botanical records: